 Pros of Spring Rush

 There are going to be many fewer girls who rush in the spring if it’s off-season, so it’s going to be a much more intimate environment than fall rush, but this can be good!

 “The small pledge class was actually my favorite part about rushing in the less popular season,” says Julia, a 2012 graduate of Johns Hopkins University.
 “While most of our pledge classes had more than 40 girls in them, my pledge class was only 8!
 It meant we could have our new member sleepover all in one room, and we all ended up getting really close.”
 The events of spring rush are also going to be much more casual.
 The sororities that hold spring rush are usually the ones that didn’t meet their quota of pledges in the fall, so they’ll generally be eager for you to join and there will be less pressure.
 Schools may include events in the rush process that are incredibly laidback and intended to allow the sisters to get to know you as an individual and vice versa.

-“It’s really informal,” says Katherine, a sophomore at Northwestern University, of spring rush.
+“It’s really informal,” says Katherine, a student at Northwestern University, of spring rush.
 “You go to coffee, maybe go to dinner at the house, attend an event with the girls and then you get a bid!
-It's easy and way less stressful than regular recruitment.”
+It’s easy and way less stressful than regular recruitment.”